reactjs/react.dev/src/content/blog/index.md

 <BlogCard title="React Labs: What We've Been Working On – March 2023" date="March 22, 2023" url="/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023">
-We’ve made good progress on many of the projects we covered in our [last update](https://react.dev/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022).
-We’ve learned many lessons throughout the process of working on these projects and we’re excited to share them with you!
+We’ve made good progress on many of the projects we covered in our last update.
+In this post we share updates on Server Components, asset and document metadata loading, progress on our experimental compiler, offscreen rendering, and Transition Tracing.
 </BlogCard>